Miss International 1976

-Miss International 1976, the 16th Miss International pageant, was held on 2 July 1976 at the Imperial Garden Theater in Tokyo, Japan.
+Miss International 1976 was the 16th Miss International pageant, held on 2 July 1976 at the Imperial Garden Theater in Tokyo, Japan.

 At the end of the event, Lidija Manić of Yugoslavia crowned Sophie Perin of France as Miss International 1976.
 This is France's first ever Miss International crown.

 Contestants from 45 countries and territories competed in this year's pageant.
 The competition was hosted by Bill Graham.